FAQGURU/FAQGURU/topics/en/vuejs.md

 * https://stackoverflow.com/questions/41164672/whats-the-equivalent-of-angular-service-in-vuejs

 [[↑] Back to top](#vuejs)
 ### How to save new value to data variables in Vue.js whenever the user types?
-(Expert)

 Use `watch` method to detect changes on variable you are storing data on like this: